 IRS Seeks Applications for the Electronic Tax Administration Advisory Committee

-WASHINGTON — The Internal Revenue Service is opening the nomination and application process for membership on the Electronic Tax Administration Advisory Committee (ETAAC).
-The deadline for submitting applications is April 21, 2014.
+WASHINGTON — The Internal Revenue Service is seeking qualified applicants for nomination to the Electronic Tax Administration Advisory Committee (ETAAC).

-Nominations of qualified individuals may be made by letter and received from individuals or professional associations.
-Applicants should complete the ETAAC application including a short statement of interest and a resume.
-Be sure to describe and document your qualifications, past and current affiliations, and dealings in electronic tax administration.
-A notice published in the Federal Register contains more details about the ETAAC and the application process.
+Nominations of qualified individuals may be made by letter and received from organizations or the individuals themselves.
+Applicants should complete the ETAAC application and include a short statement of interest and a resume.
+Applicants should describe and document their qualifications, past and current affiliations, and dealings with cybersecurity and electronic tax administration.
+More information is available on IRS.gov.

-Questions about the application process can be sent to email@example.com.
+Questions about the ETAAC and the application process can be emailed to email@example.com.